 Technically speaking this symbol is called a cruciform popping vein.
 Like other symbols it is exaggerating reality.
 When some people are irritated or angry veins tend to pop out as their blood pressure increases.
 Often on their forehead and hands.
 As more popping veins…pop out… on a character, they are growing more and more irritated or angry.
 Most often these symbols show up on the heads of characters ( over their hair etc) and on clenched fists.
 Rocking cruciform veins show winding irritation or anger.
 These characters are “wound up” as we like to say in America.

 This is another iconic symbol.
-It means the character is embarrassed.
-The number and size of the sweat drops shows just how embarrassed they feel.
-Sometimes these are used with a blush across the character’s face.
-Blush colors determine what type of embarrassment is being experienced. blue blushes are severe embarrassment mixed with anger.
+It means the character is anxious or confused.
+The number and size of the sweat drops shows the degree of the emotion.
+Sometimes these are used with a blush across the character’s face to show embarrassment.
+Blush colors determine what type of embarrassment is being experienced.
+Blue blushes are severe embarrassment mixed with anger or depression.
 Red blushes are romantic embarrassment.
 Both blushes and sweat drops can be occupied with a popping vein if the character is feeling angry embarrassment.
+When combined with shocked eyes, like the example image, it shows how the character feels stunned and/or confused about the situation.
+Perhaps its best described as an “What is this?” moment.
 Sweat drops appear in the same locations as popping veins.

 This is one of the odder ones.
 Abruptly characters (usually female) swap in a cat mouth or grow fangs.
 This swap doesn’t mean the character is a cat demon or a vampire.
 Rather, she is feeling “catty.”
 This is yet another literal visual interpretation of a common phrase.
 Cat fangs or mouths just show the character is feeling mischievous.